BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 </li>
 </ul>

 ### Long Term Career Stuff

 My position at the LIT Lab is grant funded, and ends in Q3 2023, so I'll be looking for a new gig around then!
-I have a variety of different tech skill sets, and am not concerned about developing a few more, and am more interested in making sure that I work at a place [helps under-served communities help themselves]({% post_url 2021-06-20-new_job %}).
+I have a variety of different tech skill sets, and am not concerned about developing a few more.
+But I am more interested in making sure that I work at a place [helps under-served communities help themselves]({% post_url 2021-06-20-new_job %}), and developing the skills to do that well.

 ## Personal

 ### Doing

-Exploring [Mastodon/Fediverse](https://weirder.earth/@brycew/), trying to figure out a way to enjoy social media.
+Planning a wedding and trying to find a new apartment takes up most of my free time.

 ### Listening To

-Not listening to anything super deeply right now, but am listening to a lot of bangers.
+Listened to Kendrick Lamar's latest album, Mr. Morale and the Big Steppers, a few times, and thought about it a lot.
+It is a well-made album, I have a lot of conflicting thoughts about it, but it's definitely the first time in a while I've engaged with music this deeply.

+Have also been listening to a mix of 90's hip hop and some classic J-pop.

 [//]: steps for gathering: next time, just copy the album links (ctrl-shift-right click to inspect) and type info directly, lolW